Kneaded celadon Akebono tea bowl by Suwa Sozan

 Shallow spreading prospects

-V. Literary background and significance of the design
+Literary background and design

 "The Pillow Book" and "Akebono"

-The development of Nerikomi Celadon
+The development of nerikomi celadon

 The Challenge of the Yellow Magnet Layer